JetBrains/teamcity-documentation/topics/nuget-pack.md

 <td>

 Specify the package version.
 Overrides the version number from the `nuspec` file.
-You can use the TeamCity variable `%build.number%` here.
+You can use the TeamCity variable `%\build.number%` here.

 </td></tr><tr>